 Drafting a contract involves carefully evaluating and writing the detailed terms and conditions of the agreement, aiming to provide clarity to signing parties and other readers.

 Due to the complexities involved in drafting an error-free contract, bringing in the professional expertise of an attorney is recommended.
 But, ‘to err is human,’ and this holds true for professional lawyers, too, as they also perpetrate mistakes while drafting contracts.

-However, these contract management mistakes appear to be minimal as compared to the ones which common people commit while trying to draft the contracts themselves.
+However, these contract management mistakes appear to be minimal as compared to the ones that common people commit while trying to draft the contracts themselves.

 5 Types of Contract Drafting